u0652804/AndroidSitePro-progressbar/README.md

 # AndroidSitePro-progressbar

-Src description :
+Src of side project description :

 1. CustomerProgressbar : Test customer progressbar to loop show 0 > 35 > 100 percent

-2. DownloadHelperProgressbar : Packaged donwloadHelper(with AsyncTask) and show download percent with progressbar.
+2. DownloadHelperProgressbar :

+Packaged donwloadHelper(with AsyncTask) and show download percent with progressbar.

+Can start and stop download file

 files description :